PewDiePie vs T-Series: From YouTubers

 The first prominent YouTuber to support PewDiePie was MrBeast, who bought billboards and radio advertisements in North Carolina urging people to subscribe to PewDiePie's channel.
 He also created a video of himself saying "PewDiePie" 100,000 times in a period of over 12 hours.
 MrBeast and his friends attended Super Bowl LIII, wearing T-shirts reading "Sub 2 PewDiePie".
 The group was prominently displayed in an ESPN tweet after Stephen Gostkowski had missed a field goal during the first quarter.

 Other prominent YouTubers such as Markiplier, Jacksepticeye and Logan Paul made videos or tweets announcing their support for PewDiePie in the competition, often under the slogan "Subscribe to PewDiePie".
-YouTuber Justin Roberts, a member of the group Team 10, bought a billboard in New York's Times Square reading the same.
+YouTuber Justin Roberts, a member of the group Team 10, bought a billboard in New York's Times Square reading the same slogan.
 Markiplier made a tongue-in-cheek live stream titled "I literally won't shut up until you subscribe to PewDiePie" urging his viewers to subscribe to PewDiePie's channel.
 Jacksepticeye ran a live stream with the same purpose, jokingly threatening to delete his channel if T-Series surpassed PewDiePie.

 Smaller YouTubers also promoted PewDiePie.
 In reaction to MrBeast's advertising campaign, Saimandar Waghdhare, an independent Indian YouTuber with the channel "Saiman Says", responded to MrBeast's advertising campaign by posting a sarcastic video in which he pretends to support T-Series, later releasing a video in which he instead declares his support to PewDiePie.

 YouTube Rewind 2018: Everyone Controls Rewind, the 2018 video edition of the annual YouTube Rewind series, became the most-disliked video on the platform after heavy backlash.
 One of the cited reasons for the criticism was the lack of coverage of the competition between PewDiePie and T-Series.
-YouTuber Jaiden Animations, however, had contributed to the video, and her animation included several hidden icons and objects related to PewDiePie.
+YouTuber Jaiden Animations, however, had contributed to the video, and her animation included several hidden icons and objects referencing PewDiePie such as his chair.